AriFordsham/GHCWiki/status/ghc-8.0.1/libraries.md

 [](http://hackage.haskell.org/package/Cabal)

-TODO Cabal HEAD/1.23 (NB: odd/even version scheme) should be used for the RC1.
-Cabal 1.24 will be released in time for RC3 or final.
+TODO The 1.24 branch has been created, please use it for GHC 8 RC3.
+Cabal 1.24.0.0 final will be released at some point between GHC 8 RC3 and GHC 8 final.

 ### `binary`